Huayangcai/Triple-Linear-Regression-Model-V1.0-Matlab-Toolbox/README.md

 2022/09/28

-A Triple linear regression model Matlab toolbox for quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the Yangtze River estuary.
+A Triple linear regression model Matlab toolbox for quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the upper Yangtze River estuary.
 Version 1.0 - September 2022

 Provided by Huayang Cai